serifpersia/pianolux-arduino/README.md

 To run the app you would need to install latest java 32-bit

-and use the provided Arduino sketch .ino file and upload that your arduino(arduino leonardo recommended).
+and use the provided Arduino sketch .ino file install fastled library and upload the code to your arduino(arduino leonardo recommended).

 Make sure you use pwm pin 5 for data or modify the code for your pwm pin number.